 As a result, it is expected that going ahead, the capital intensiveness of AksharChem (India) Ltd would increase.
 It seems to be the reason that the NFAT of the company has witnessed a decline in last 2 years since when the CPC Green pigment division has been merged with it.

-The management has also accepted it in the conference call in February 2017 and stated that going ahead, the company might witness an NFAT of about 2, which would entail much more capital expenditure to fund future growth than what it has been incurring in the past.
+The management has also accepted it in the conference call in February 2017 (page 10) and stated that going ahead, the company might witness an NFAT of about 2, which would entail much more capital expenditure to fund future growth than what it has been incurring in the past.

 When an investor analyses the inventory turnover ratio (ITR) of AksharChem (India) Ltd, then she would observe the similar factors that the ITR of Vinyl Sulphone division has been very high 18-20 in the past (ITR of AksharChem (India) Ltd until FY2014), whereas the ITR of pigment division has been comparatively lower at levels of 8-9 (ITR of Asahi Songwon Colors Ltd).